 If you believe your plan covers the cost of a breast pump but your claim is denied, you have the right under the Affordable Care Act to appeal.
 Click here for information.

-We hope you have all the information you need to get your FREE Breast Pump!
-If you enjoyed this article, please share it with your friends. 🙂
+We hope you have all the info you need to get your FREE Breast Pump!
+If you found it helpful, please share this post with your friends. ☺️